jonathondilworth/compilers/README.md

 			Return reachable states

+	This can also be modified to take a set of states as the input:

+		Moves_modifed({STATE IDS}, INPUT):
+			List of reachable states = {}
+			For each s in STATE IDS:
+				For each transition from state s:
+					if transition == INPUT:
+						add transition.END STATE to reachable states

+			Return reachable states

 2. Epsilon_closeure(STATE ID), returns a list of the states possible to reach from the STATE ID only using empty transitions, essentially it's a recursive function.